Ben Simms

 Indie Dev Studio

-This tool lets users quickly and easily create game art, with features like sprite sheets, resolution export, and animated GIF creation.
+This tool enables users to quickly and easily create game art, with features including sprite sheets, resolution export, and animated GIF creation.

 More2019 November